 Authorised users and administrators

-To start using government online services on behalf of a business a principal authority or authorisation administrator will need to authorise you to act on behalf of a business.
+To start using government online services on behalf of a business, a principal authority or authorisation administrator needs to authorise you to act on behalf of a business.

-You’ll be emailed an authorisation request to become one of the following:
+You’ll receive an email with an authorisation request to become one of the following:

-- Authorisation administrator – a user who can create and manage authorisations for others
+- Authorisation administrator – create and manage authorisations for others

-- Authorised user – a user who can work on behalf of a business
+- Authorised user – work on behalf of a business

-- Machine credential adminstrator (MCA) – a user who can create and manage machine credentials to interact with government online services through business software.
+- Machine credential administrator (MCA) – create and manage machine credentials to interact with government online services through business software

 The actions you can perform are based on the level of access you've been given.
 This is either:

 You'll receive an authorisation code and a summary of the authorisation request via email.
-Log in to RAM to accept or decline the request.
-You have seven days before the code expires.
+Log in to RAM to Accept an authorisation for a business or decline the request within seven days.